dumpling-tasty/crits-and-glitches-app/README.md

-# dumpling-tasty
+# Crits & Glitches
-Our awesome app
+A dice roll app to show relevant data for Shadowrun games.